chris104957/django-carrot/docs/source/monitor.rst

 views.

 .. note::
+    *new in v.04*: Carrot monitor now allows you to search for a task based on its function name, task arguments and keyword arguments
     *new in v0.2*: Carrot monitor now uses a reactive front end built in VueJS that uses a rest API to retrieve task information from your Django project's database.
 The authentication decorators defined above will also be used to control access to this API